Wednesday, December 1, 2021

 British soldiers of the Seven Years' War were primarily of the Protestant faith.
 Of the specific criteria outlined in the Recruiting Act, 1756-7 qualifying an individual for enlistment in the army, one particular bullet prohibited 'known Papists' from joining.
 Unlike their Irish counterparts, who were required upon enlistment to submit religious certificates attesting to their faith, [2] we've not uncovered supporting evidence requiring Scottish soldiers to provide the same documentation.

-As it was clear King George II restricted his men in North America from marrying the local Quebecoise for many reasons (religion played a part, but the king also feared desertion through debauchery), General Murray's Order was rescinded in the summer of 1763, and the Roman Catholic religion was officially recognized in preparation for a new government.
+As it was clear King George II restricted his men in North America from marrying the local Quebecoise for many reasons (religion played a part, but the king also feared desertion through debauchery), the marriage order was rescinded in the summer of 1763, and the Roman Catholic religion was officially recognized in preparation for a new government.
 It was ordered in December 1763 that all public places of worship display a notice including a table of marriages.

 Without Benefit of Clergy